Zika virus infection is a mosquito-borne disease caused by Zika virus.

 The incubation period of Zika virus infection ranges from 3 – 14 days.

 There is no specific medication for Zika virus infection and the mainstay of treatment is symptomatic relief and prevention of dehydration.
 If symptoms worsen, patients should seek medical care and advice.

 At present, there is no effective vaccine against Zika virus infection.
 To prevent Zika virus infection, members of the public are reminded to protect themselves from mosquito bites and help prevent mosquito proliferation.
 The public is also advised to take precautions to prevent sexual transmission of Zika virus.

 General measures on preventing mosquito-borne diseases

 Pregnant women and children of 6 months or older can use DEET-containing insect repellent.
 For children who travel to countries or areas where mosquito-borne diseases are endemic or epidemic and where exposure is likely, children aged 2 months or above can use DEET-containing insect repellents with a concentration of DEET up to 30%.
 For details about the use of insect repellents and the key points to be observed, please refer to 'Tips for using insect repellents'.

 *This precautionary measure may be revised as more information becomes available.
 Individuals with further concerns regarding potential sexual transmission of Zika virus should contact their doctor for advice.

-Pregnant women and women preparing for pregnancy should not travel to areas with ongoing Zika virus transmission.
+Pregnant women should not travel to areas with Zika virus transmission.
+Women preparing for pregnancy should note Points A and B above.
+If they or their male sex partners plan to travel to affected areas, they should consult their doctors for advice on the risk.
 Use of mosquito repellent containing DEET during travel and returning from these areas for a period of at least 21 days are advised for all travellers including pregnant women.

 Pregnant women are advised to: